 COURSE DATES: June 4-July 1 (student arrive June 3 and can depart July 2)

 The course will be based in Chiang Mai, Northern Thailand.
 Chiang Mai is emerging as an important center for coffee, artisanal chocolate, and medicinal cannabis in Southeast Asia.
-Northern Thailand, in particular, has a long history of coffee production, including crop substitution projects as well as Royal Projects to assist the hill tribes to move out of opium production and into alternative and sustainable crop production.
+Northern Thailand, in particular, has a long history of coffee production, including crop substitution projects as well as Royal Projects to assist upload minority groups to move out of opium production and into alternative and sustainable crop production.

 As a small but cosmopolitan city, the 700 year old city of Chiang Mai brings together ancient history with diverse cultures and traditions, with long term residents from around Asia and the rest of the world.
 The course will be based at ISDSI’s Chiang Mai campus, with excursions into the surrounding hills and farms, as well as the numerous cafes and business involved in coffee, cacao, and cannabis growing, production, and consumption.

-- Understand the agroecology of coffee production in upland agroforests
+- Understand the agroecology of coffee, cacao, and cannabis production in Thailand

-- Understand the key issues surrounding sustainability and coffee, especially in regards to the impact of climate change on coffee production
+- Understand the key issues surrounding sustainability and cash crop production, especially in regards to the impact of climate change on cash crop production

 - Understand the specific social and economic constraints and opportunities with small holder farmers in upland Southeast Asia

-- Have a working knowledge of the biology and ecology of coffee trees and beans
+- Have a working knowledge of the biology and ecology of coffee, cacao, and cannabis

-- Be able to identify and explain each stage of coffee production, from harvest to drying to consumption
+- Be able to identify and explain each stage of production, from harvest to processing to consumption

-- Understand the requirements for certification as “organic” and “fair trade” coffee and agricultural production more generally
+- Understand the requirements for certification as “organic” and “fair trade” for these crops and agricultural production more generally

-- Have a practical understanding and skills in coffee roasting, cupping, brewing, and espresso preparation
+- Have a practical understanding and skills in growing, processing, and producing coffee

 - Understand the process of chocolate production, from cacao pods, through fermentation to final production